 to protect the snow cover and to prevent injury to skiers by ruts caused by

-both Dingo Dell and Cresta for visitors to enjoy.
+Dingo Dell and Cresta for visitors to enjoy.

-For the well-prepared visitor, many
+For the well-prepared visitor, many of our

-Only plastic moulded toboggans are
+Only plastic moulded toboggans are allowed.

-buckets are not permitted, neither are scooter/bike style devices.
+are not permitted, neither are scooter/bike style devices.

 Cafe & Day Visitor Area at Keown Lodge

-and toboggan areas.
+areas at Dingo Dell.
 Visitors are advised to walk the short section of sealed

 road to Keown Lodge to avoid the boggy ground and hidden creeks when going